 These two half-brothers were my first two rabbits.
 I brought them home in the Fall of 2008 when they were barely out of baby-hood.
 I got to experience their adolescence, adulthood and senior care.
 They have taught me a great deal about bonding and behavior.
 Oso passed away on Nov 5, 2017.
 Whoppy passed away September 21, 2019.

 I adopted Wilbur just a few months after I started working at the rabbit rescue.
 Wilbur was born with a defective left rear leg.
 It stuck out at a 90 degree angle.
 His previous owners had dumped him in a wilderness park when he was young, but a lady had rescued him and took him to the shelter.
 His leg was not an issue (except when he wanted to scratch his ear).
 He was a fluffy, easy-going guy, who got along well with both bunnies and people.
 He lived with Whoppy, Oso, Zoe and Emma.
-He passed away suddenly on September 11, 2015.
+He passed away unexpectantly on September 11, 2015.

 When I first met Zoe, I was still very new at the rabbit rescue.
 She came in as a 3-week-old unweaned sick baby.
 I was asked if I could take her home for a couple of days until another volunteer experienced with babies came back from vacation.
 I took her home and she's been with me ever since.
 I got a crash course on unweaned babies, hormonal and feisty females and a full-blown diva attitude.
 I have received both many bites and snuggles from Miss Zoe over the years.
 I just adore this sassy girl!